rage/cyber-security-base-19/data/module-3/part-1/index.md

 (4) Identification and Authentication Failures,
 (5) Security Logging and Monitoring Failures_.

+We recommend to avoid the following flaws from 2021 list:
+_Software and Data Integrity Failures,
+Server Side Request Forgery (SSRF),
+Insecure Design_.

 We recommend that you implement the website using Python & Django.
 If you did the previous exercises you should already Django libraries installed.
 See [installation guide](/installation-guide) otherwise.